CoinDesk DeFi Select Index (DFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CoinDesk DeFi Select Index Historical Price

-According to the latest data gathered on CoinDesk DeFi Select Index live price page, the current price of CoinDesk DeFi Select Index is 1.31USD.
-The circulating supply of CoinDesk DeFi Select Index(DFX) is 65.89K DFX , giving it a market capitalization of $86.54K.
+According to the latest data gathered on CoinDesk DeFi Select Index live price page, the current price of CoinDesk DeFi Select Index is 1.36USD.
+The circulating supply of CoinDesk DeFi Select Index(DFX) is 73.99K DFX , giving it a market capitalization of $100.38K.

 The CoinDesk DeFi Select Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DFX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.